From Flagstaff to the Grand Canyon: 5 Best Ways to Get There

 If you want the most exclusive and luxurious way to visit the Grand Canyon from Flagstaff take the Private Grand Canyon Tour.
 You'll be picked up and dropped off at your hotel in a luxury SUV by your personal driver and guide.

 This trip provides insight and access to areas of the park that those taking larger commercial tours will not see, including vistas made famous by the painter Thomas Moran.
-Other stops include filming sites from famous movies, and wildlife spotting.
+Other stops include filming sites from famous movies and wildlife spotting.
 Although these are the regular stops, the trip is completely customizable to satisfy your every whim.

 A special lunch is included at the lodge where Theodore Roosevelt used to spend his days when visiting.
+The tour has a maximum of four participants.